AssociateIdentityProviderConfig

 -

-The metadata to apply to the configuration to assist with categorization and organization.
+Metadata that assists with categorization and organization.
 Each tag consists of a key and an optional value.
 You define both.
+Tags don't propagate to any other cluster or AWS resources.

 Type: String to string map